cozemble/breezbook/dev-diaries/mikehogan-dev-diary.md

 to check if capacity was involved.
 But later I realised that the current code, with capacity set to 1, satisifed the current need of resource availability dropping out if a booking was made by subtracting booking capacity (also implicitly 1) from remaining capacity.

+# Sun 9 Jun 2024

+shifting tack - trying to see if I can test drive out resourcing bookings in a given time period, as means of checking availability in a given timeslot.
+The idea being that I can pass each candidate time period to this function, saying: please resource all bookings in this period, and let me know what resource remains.
+Then I'll see if there is enough for the service I am checking availability of.